bessarabov/f2p/README.md

 optional arguments:
   -h, --help            show this help message and exit --to {clipboard,stdout}
                         Destination for output.
-Default is clipboard (macOS pbcopy)
+When writing to a terminal, the default is clipboard (pbcopy).
+When the output is piped or redirected, the default is stdout.
 ```